Waiting List

 Instructor: Tom Einhorn, Sociology, with training material from the UBC Centre for Computational Social Science

-Have you previously done qualitative analysis of texts or discourse and are curious about how AI and Machine Learning can help with analysis?
+Have you previously done qualitative analysis of texts or discourse, and are curious about how AI and Machine Learning can help with analysis?
 Does your research rely on human coding and you wonder about the potential – and limits – of computational approaches?
 Come to this workshop to learn more.
 The session will be an introduction to Large Language Models and prompt-based text classification.
 We will touch on ethics and IRB, with time for questions.

 (Note: the session is designed for beginners and will not cover advanced techniques.
 No programming experience required.)